 You should start getting notified correctly now.
 You can do one more test; the notification should display as below:

 Google Chrome on Windows 10

-Windows 10 users can have the Chrome notifications blocked in the Windows system settings.
+Windows 10 users can have Chrome notifications blocked in the Windows system settings.

 To enable the Google Chrome notifications, please head over to the Settings > Notifications & actions > make sure to enable the notification toggle and another toggle next to the Google Chrome app under the Get notifications from these apps section to receive the notifications.

-If you don't use the Windows 10 Action Center - you can disable the system native notifications in Chrome settings.
+If you don't use the Windows 10 Action Center - you can disable the system's native notifications in Chrome settings.